 - Perhaps you should look at other engagement numbers.

 - How about we sit down with a 5-page list of questions to get to know your program.

 The list of recommendations and causes can be exhaustive and overwhelming to most.
 A downward trend in engagement might be a good thing, or it could be a sign of things to come, but there is one way to find out.

 Just like we cannot answer the best day and time to send an email, we cannot speculate why engagement has peaked or is trending down.
 It takes a review of the account and the experience of what to look for.

-I believe I have been of help.
+This is part of an ongoing series of emails called “Emails From The Client Side,” which will be featured periodically on the iPost blog.
+Feel free to send us your questions, and we’ll try our best to answer them here!
+I believe I have been of some help.
 Sometimes speaking with honesty is the better way than pretending to have all of the answers wrapped up in a bow.